 Google Pixel 3a

 In May of 2019, Google added the first non-flagship Pixel devices to its smartphone lineup.
 The Google Pixel 3a and Pixel 3a XL were introduced as cheaper alternatives to the pricier flagship models, following the growing popularity of midrange phones (like Motorola’s Moto G series, to name one popular example) that offer much of the performance of premium phones with pared-down hardware and a much smaller price tag.
 The gamble paid off, and the Pixel 3a and 3a XL proved to be two of the best values to be found in an Android smartphone if you’re not fussy about premium touches like all-metal construction.

-Following the release of the Pixel 4, rumors immediately started circulating about the possibility of a new Pixel 4a — and it’s finally coming on August 3.
+Following the release of the Pixel 4, rumors immediately started circulating about the possibility of a new Pixel 4a — and it finally landed in August.
 We’re already seeing some deals for those and they might be a better buy in 2020 if you’re looking for an affordable flagship alternative, but we’d be remiss if we didn’t include some Pixel 3a and 3a XL deals for you in the meantime.

 Looking for more great stuff?
 Find tech discounts and much more on our curated deals page.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.